TatsuyaYoke/python_template/Readme.md

 test = "pytest -s -vv --cov=. --cov-branch --cov-report=html"
 ```

+6. Test report

+- Can see test results on terminal
+- Coverage results is in htmlcov directory

 ### VScode

 #### Preparation

 1. Install VScode
 2. Install Git and bash
-3. Set Git bash as a defalut terminal
+3. Set Git bash as a default terminal
 4. Install extension

 #### Extension